 For the fastest processing, Medical Staff Services recommends:

 - Complete the entire credentialing application, truthfully.
 Be sure to include all other names under which you have been identified.

 - Send the application, along with any of the documents you have as soon as possible; at least 13 weeks ahead of time*.
-(Do not wait until your license or DEA are issued)
+(However, do not wait until your NY state license or DEA are issued)

 - Look at your e-mail daily; coordinators communicate primarily through e-mail to reduce processing times.

-- Submit a complete packet for your license application to the New York State licensing board and (if needed) FCVS paperwork; sending these in piecemeal often causes significant delays when documents are lost, don't arrive, or are incomplete.
+- Submit a complete packet for your license application to the New York State licensing board (or education board) and FCVS paperwork, if applicable; sending these in piecemeal often causes significant delays when documents are lost, don't arrive, or are incomplete.

 - Start the Faculty Appointment process (if needed) concurrent with the Medical Staff application.